 For the last 2 weeks we have considered the fear of man and the fear of the Lord.
-Today and for the next two weeks we will consider more specifically the fear of man.
-We begin, by considering our fear that others will expose us.
-This is really the most fundamental way in which we fear other people.
+Today and for the next 2 weeks we will consider more specifically How we fear man.
+We begin, by considering our fear that others will expose us for who we really are.
+This is a common and fundamental way in which we fear other people.
 We will really only begin to scratch the surface of what it means to fear exposure.
 This struggle is most clearly traced back to the Fall.
-Fear of exposureseparation was the immediate and unalterable result of Adam and Eve’s sinseparation, and since the Fall it has become one of the most foundational aspects of being human.
-Yet as Christians we recognize that it was not the way we were meant to be.
+Shame and separation from God were some of the immediate results of our parents’ sin.
+With this shame and separation, comes the fear of being exposed by God and by man.
+Left unchecked, this fear of being exposed can be driving force in our life, rather than the biblical force of “the life live by faith in the Son of God”

 Think of how deeply this fear is woven into your life and experience.
+Now, there are cultural assumptions that often drive how this fear is demonstrated.
+As someone born and raised by a Caucasian family in the United States, one of my greatest fears is personal failure or the exposure that I won’t live up to expectations of those around.
+However, for someone raised in a more communal society like China, India, or Taiwan, there is more of an impetus to avoid bring shame, not upon self, but on the family or associated community.

 The most graphic demonstrations of this fear are on display in media coverage of scandals and exploitations.
-These displays speak to our deeper fears, in our own shame and fear of exposure.
+These demonstrations speak to our deeper, personal fears of shame and exposure.
 We find a perverse pleasure in learning of the shame of other people.
 The same fear that causes us to cover and hide also leads us to uncover and expose others.

-How does this play out in your life and mine?
-Well the easy question is, “What do I most fear other people finding out about?”
-Here are some basic ways it can play out in my life: I’m “working” on my computer, decide to pull up ESPN on the Internet, the boss walks in, immediately I pull up my inbox.
-Is it wrong that I was looking at a non-work website?
-Not necessarily, but I want to give the image that I’m more dedicated than I actually am.
-On the converse, I find comfort and justification when I see a coworker looking at a non-work website … see, they’re just like me.
+I confess that I am guilty of this in my own life, especially when I am confessing sin.
+Often times, when I confess sins to other, I perversely and sinfully hold out hope that they will say, “I struggle with that too,” rather than having hope in Christ.
+Can you see how twisted this is?
+To confess sin to others with the hope that they will acknowledge guilt as well.
+Deep down we all have shame and we hate to be alone in our shame, which I think drives us to expose others.

-What about the other seemingly innocuous things we do to cover ourselves and put forward a better image of ourselves than actually exists.
+What about the other ways do you seek to cover yourselves or expose others in order to preserve a better image of ourselves than what actually exists.
 Think about the excuses you give for being late.
 How often are they entirely true?

-While some of these acts of hiding and covering can seem humorous and childish at worst, they speak to an aspect of our fallen nature that is dark, deceptive and damnable.
-So, while covering that you’re late for a breakfast meeting because you slept too long, not really because the metro was running late may not inflict lasting harm, embracing and hiding a secret pornography addiction is clearly destructive and enslaving.
-While putting forward a positive image in an interview may seem ultimately useful and not harmful, enslavement to an eating disorder for the acquisition of the perfect body is clearly destructive.

-The purpose of considering our fear of being exposed is not to be encouraged to get the worst parts of us out in the open and on display for everyone.
-Sin shame calls for openness and transparency, but it also calls for modesty and discernment.
+The purpose of considering our fear of being exposed is to identify the why and the how.

-We fear being exposed because of shame related to sin.
+We fear being exposed because of sin and shame related to sin.